tris460/tris460/README.md

 ## About me 👩

+✔️ Winner of a scholarship to do my professional practices in USA. <br>
 ✔️ Currently working for Beelan. <br>
-✔️ Winner of Seeds for the Future 2021. <br>
+✔️ Winner of Seeds for the Future 2021 by Huawei. <br>
 ✔️ Contestant of OMM 2018 & TOMATE 2019.

 -------------